-Other Community activity suggestions include: Promoting religious freedom; support of the Stewards of Appalachia; support of the "Kentucky Association for the Mentally Disabled"; Tootsie Roll drive; Community beautification; Planting trees; Hosting a Mass for police, firemen and paramedics; Natural disaster relief; Adopt a Highway; and Voter registration, to name a few.
+Other Community activity suggestions include: Promoting religious freedom; support of the Stewards of Appalachia; support of the "Kentucky Association for Persons with Intellectual Disabilities"; Tootsie Roll drive; Community beautification; Planting trees; Hosting a Mass for police, firemen and paramedics; Natural disaster relief; Adopt a Highway; and Voter registration, to name a few.
 The Supreme Council featured Community Programs are "Coats for Kids", "Habitat for Humanity", and "Global Wheelchair Mission".

 Your boundaries are virtually limitless!
 Just about everything that your council does can be aimed at your community.
-Contact me if I can help in any way.